l3af-project/l3afd/docs/CONTRIBUTING.md

 It is recommended prior to working on a PR to submit an issue in github for the change you want to make describing the change and context around it.
 This gives the l3af maintainers a chance to review the issue and provide feedback and work with you on the change.
-If you have any questions, please feel free to reach out to the l3af team via [Slack](https://app.slack.com/client/T02GD9YQJUT/C02GRTC0SAD) or [mail](main@lists.l3af.io) group.
+If you have any questions, please feel free to reach out to the l3af maintainers via [Slack](https://app.slack.com/client/T02GD9YQJUT/C02GRTC0SAD) or [mail](main@lists.l3af.io) group.
 Below are some general guidelines to help ensure a successful PR approval.

 - Provide background why you are making the change and the issue it addresses
 - List what is changing and provide a high-level summary of the change
 - List any relevant dependencies linked to this change
 - Describe the tests that you ran to verify your changes and add/update test cases
-- Update relevant docs, especially if you've change APIs
+- Update relevant docs, especially if you've changed APIs
 - Ensure all GitHub CI/CD checks pass

 ### Coding Style